 Patent Owner argues that there is no evidence as to how a POSITA could or would implement the file type recognition step 106 of Wang.
 PO Resp.
-21-29.
-Patent Owner argues that because a POSITA would need to implement step 106 of Wang, Petitioner must put forth evidence as to how a

-POSITA would or could implement this aspect of Petitioner's proposed combination.
+21-28.
+Patent Owner argues that because a POSITA would need to implement step 106 of Wang, Petitioner must put forth evidence as to how a POSITA would or could implement this aspect of Petitioner's proposed combination.
 Id. at 21.

 Patent Owner cites to Geo.
 M. Martin Co. v.
-All.
-Mach.
-Sys.
-Int'l LLC, 618 F.3d 1294 (Fed.
+Alliance Machine Systems Int'l LLC, 618 F.3d 1294 (Fed.
 Cir.
 2010) for the proposition that the "prior art must teach a person of ordinary skill to make an apparatus that works for its intended purpose.
 If the [prior art] did not do so on its own, [the party challenging validity] would have needed to establish that a person of ordinary skill would have nonetheless been able to make a working apparatus."
 PO Resp.
-22 (quoting Geo.
-M. Martin Co.. at 1303).
-The prior art being asserted in Martin, however, was three existing bundle-breaking machines, not patents, as is the case here.
+21-22 (quoting Geo.
+M. Martin, 618 F.3d at 1303).
+The prior art being asserted in Martin, however, was three existing bundlebreaking machines, not patents, as is the case here.
 See Geo.
-M. Martin Co.. at 1300.
+M. Martin, 618 F.3d at 1300.
 Unlike an existing apparatus, a patent enjoys a presumption of enablement.
 See Amgen Inc. v.
 Hoechst Marion Roussel, Inc., 314 F. 3d 1313, 1355 (Fed.
 Cir.
 2003) (holding that a presumption arises that both the claimed and unclaimed disclosures in a prior art patent are enabled).

 Here, Patent Owner argues that Dr. Creusere acknowledged in his deposition that Wang did not contain any teaching as to how a POSITA could implement the file type recognition step 106, i.e. whether a file is simple (a single data type) or compound (multiple data types).
 PO Resp.
-23 (citing Ex.
+22-23 (citing Ex.
 2010, 21:25-22:14).
-Patent Owner also argues that Dr. Creusere admitted that his Declaration contains no opinion as to what approach a POSITA could or would take to implement Wang's file type recognition step 106.
+Patent owner also argues that Dr. Creusere admitted that his declaration contains no opinion as to what approach a POSITA could or would take to implement Wang's file type recognition step 106.
 PO Resp.
 24-25 (citing Ex.
-2010, 22:24-23:4; 25:14-24).
+2010, 22:24-23:4, 25:14-24).

 Petitioner, however, argues that Wang describes a method for automatically compressing computer files containing different information types-such as text, image, and sound-using suitable lossy or lossless compression techniques.
-Pet 16.
-Wang provides an explanation of the operation of step 106.
+Pet.
+18. Wang provides an explanation of the operation of step 106.
 For example, Wang explains that if the file contains a single data type, such as a text file, a Bitmap file or a Wave file, then it is a simple file with a recognizable data type that will be compressed with a suitable code, such as a lossless code, like LZW, to compress character information.
-Pet.
-17-18 (citing Ex.
-1008, 4).
-Wang goes on to explain that if the file contains more than one data type, such as an RTF or an HTML file, then it is a compound file, which the system will decompose automatically into a plurality of units each containing only a single data information type.
 Id. (citing Ex.
-1008, 5).
+1009, 4).
+Wang goes on to explain that if the file contains more than one data type, then it is a compound file, which the system will automatically decompose into a plurality of units each containing only a single data information type.
+Id. (citing Ex.
+1009, 5).